Quake Live

 Quake Live is a first-person arena shooter video game by id Software.
 It is an updated version of Quake III Arena that was originally designed as a free-to-play game launched via a web browser plug-in.
 On September 17, 2014, the game was re-launched as a standalone title on Steam.

 Quake Live was previously a free to play game, with subscription options offering additional arenas, game types and game server options.
 The game is no longer free to play after October 27, 2015 and subscription options were removed.

 Gameplay

 The gameplay of Quake Live consists of players attempting to kill more of their opponents than any other player or team in a given match.
 This is achieved by navigating a 3D environment and shooting other players with a variety of weapons, while collecting health, armor, weapons, ammo and various power-ups.
 As players get more advanced, they use other tricks and techniques such as rocket and strafe jumping.

 Quake Live was released as a free version of Quake III: Gold (Quake III and its expansion pack, Team Arena) available only through a web browser.
-Quake Live Skill-based matchmaking is powered by a "metagame engine" developed by GaimTheory.
+Skill-based matchmaking is powered by a "metagame engine" developed by GaimTheory.
 Development of the match-making system was taken on by id Software after GaimTheory's closure.